antofon/100-days-of-code/r2-log.md

 ### R2D77: April 16 2018, Monday
 Took time to understand code from job's website to start redesigning.
 Worked on wireframes as well.

+### R2D78: April 17 2018, Tuesday
+Worked more on job website redesign with home page.
+Worked on Web app, specifically 'Sign up' and 'Log in' authentication.
+Works, just need to route to correct pages.